 Image: Gerd Altmann, Pixabay

 NOTE FROM CAROLYN: I wrote much more about working – and not working – after a cardiac event in my book, A Woman’s Guide to Living with Heart Disease .
-You can ask for it at your favourite bookshop, or order it online (paperback, hardcover or e-book) at Amazon, or order it directly from my publisher, Johns Hopkins University Press (use their code HTWN to save 20% off the list price).
+You can ask for it at your favourite bookshop, or order it online (paperback, hardcover or e-book) at Amazon – or order it directly from my publisher Johns Hopkins University Press (if you use their code HTWN , you can save 30% off the list price).